 PERSONNEL RECORDS

 A personnel file will be maintained for each employee.
 The information recorded in the personnel file is extremely important to the employee and to the Academic Senate.
 It is the employee’s responsibility to make sure that the personal data in the file is accurate and up to date.
 The employee must immediately report any change of address, phone number, etc., to the Office Manager in writing.
+The Academic Senate will take reasonable precautions to protect employee files and employee personally identifiable information in its records.

+Employee files have restricted access.
+Employees, their supervisor or manager, or their designated agents, may have access to those personnel files.
+In the event that an employee (or former employee) wishes to review their personnel file, they must do so in the presence of a supervisor or manager.

 Each employee of the Academic Senate has a personal right to inspect his or her personnel file, as provided by law, on the premises of the Academic Senate at a time mutually convenient for the employee and the Academic Senate.
+Employees may also receive a copy of their personnel file by making a written request to the Academic Senate.
+The written request will become a permanent part of the personnel file.
+The Academic Senate will make the contents of the personnel file available to the employee within 30 days of receiving the request.

 The employee may respond to any disputed item in his or her personnel file.
 Any written response must be provided to the employee’s immediate supervisor or manager for inclusion in the employee’s personnel file.

+PAY PERIODS

+The designated pay period for all employees is every other Friday.
+Except as otherwise provided, if any date of paycheck distribution falls on a holiday, employees shall be paid on the preceding scheduled workday.

+ADVANCES AND LOANS

+The Academic Senate does not give salary advances or loans to its employees.